cython/cython/docs/src/tutorial/pypy.rst

 Functions returning borrowed references were already mentioned as requiring special care, but they also induce substantially more runtime overhead because they often create weak references in PyPy where they only return a plain pointer in CPython.
-A visible example is ``PyTuple_GET_ITEM()``.
+A visible example is :c:func:``PyTuple_GET_ITEM()`.

-Some more high-level functions may also show entirely different performance characteristics, e.g. ``PyDict_Next()`` for dict iteration.
+Some more high-level functions may also show entirely different performance characteristics, e.g. :c:func:`PyDict_Next()` for dict iteration.
 While being the fastest way to iterate over a dict in CPython, having linear time complexity and a low overhead, it currently has quadratic runtime in PyPy because it maps to normal dict iteration, which cannot keep track of the current position between two calls and thus needs to restart the iteration on each call.

 The general advice applies here even more than in CPython, that it is always best to rely on Cython generating appropriately adapted C-API handling code